 Home / Our Solutions /

-There are often dozens of fast-moving pieces to mergers and acquisitions, but from a cyber security perspective it can be a difficult time.
-Access to key people with the right knowledge is often restricted, while legal and wider deal details often take priority over cyber security concerns.
+There are often dozens of fast-moving pieces to mergers and acquisitions, but from a cybersecurity and IT infrastructure perspective it can be a difficult time.
+Access to key people with the right knowledge is often restricted, while legal and wider commercial details often take priority.

-We assess cyber security maturity and IT infrastructure of companies subjected to the due diligence process, to assist both buyers and sellers achieve their goals.
+We assess the cybersecurity maturity and IT infrastructure capabilities of companies subjected to a due diligence process, assisting buyers and sellers achieve their goals.
 We identify:

-For the benefit of buyers or sellers, we provide a full and accurate picture of a target companies' cyber security posture, ensuring you are fully equipped to negotiate with complete confidence.
+For the benefit of buyers and sellers, we provide a full and accurate picture of a target companies' cybersecurity and IT Infrastructure, ensuring you are fully equipped to negotiate with complete confidence.

 Thorough due diligence against potential threats

-Our thorough cyber security due diligence process includes an assessment of the target company’s exposure to cyber threats including ransomware, phishing, vulnerable third-party suppliers, and insider threats.
+Our cybersecurity due diligence process includes an assessment of the target company’s exposure to cyber threats including ransomware, phishing, high-risk suppliers, and insider threats.
 We will also assess it’s ability to detect and respond effectively to a cyber incident based on the current state of its IT infrastructure.

 Thorough due diligence on existing governance, risk, and compliance (GRC) maturity

 We also assess and provide a clear overview of a target company’s governance, risk, and compliance policies and frameworks.
-We highlight gaps that exist between key info sec regulatory requirements and existing maturity levels.
-For buyers, it is crucial to know the cyber capabilities of an organisation they are looking to acquire and any costs associated with remediation.
+We highlight gaps that exist between key information security regulatory requirements and existing maturity levels.
+For buyers, it is crucial to know the true capabilities and risk profile of the organisation they are looking to acquire and any costs associated with remediation.
 For sellers, being able to independently demonstrate excellent GRC practices will help secure the best sale price possible.

 We move quickly without sales people